Nursery

 - Expressive Arts and Design

-We aim to cover these areas as practically as possible and with as much fun as we can!
+We cover these areas as practically as possible and with as much fun as we can!

 We have a maximum number of 26 children at any one time.